snowwits/openend/README.md

    - *Always:* Enable the Spoiler-Free Mode on this platform.
    - *Channel-dependent:* Defer the decision to the channel level.
      - If channels are supported on this platform.
 For example on Twitch.tv channels are supported, on MLG.com they are not.
-3. **Channel:** Enable/disable the Spoiler-Free mode for a specific video channel.
+3. **Channel:** Enable/disable the Spoiler-Free Mode for a specific video channel.
 You can choose between:
    - *Disable:* Disable the Spoiler-Free Mode on this channel.
    - *Enable:* Enable the Spoiler-Free Mode on this channel.